Ryan-Coder405/Exercise-4/README.md

+Note: This entire repository was made for the fourth exercise since I had to add libraries and do json launch and settings stuff.
+I likely didn't need a whole new repository but I was following this guide on how to make a JavaFX application: https://openjfx.io/openjfx-docs//ide-vscode.html
+Under the message is the default vscode java project file stuff.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.